 Can I start the program at any time?

 You may start the program in the fall, spring, or summer by simply registering for courses once you have been admitted.
 Fill out and return the registration confirmation form that you are sent when you are admitted so that we can complete the admissions process.
 We recommend that new students take MET ML 701 Introduction to Gastronomy: Theory and Methodology, which is offered regularly and introduces the theory and methodology of food studies using a multidisciplinary approach.

 Are most students part-time or full-time?

-Most students are part-time and pursue the certificate while working part-time or full-time jobs.
+Most students are part-time and pursue their courses while working part-time or full-time jobs.
 Students wishing to study full-time may take between 12 and 18 credits.
-International students may need take the certificate on a full-time basis in order to qualify for a student visa.
+International students may need to take the certificate on a full-time basis in order to qualify for a student visa.
 Please contact the International Students & Scholars Office (ISSO) for more details.